CopterExpress/clover/docs/en/anticorona_drones.md

 ## Final thoughts

 This project will still be useful even when the Coronavirus crisis will be over.
 It can deliver some small objects, like cosmetics or shaving blades to the customers' door, the task that currently is done by a human courier.
 This service (with shaving blades), when a guy comes and brings a new set of shaving blades every week is popular in US and UK, so why not try to automate it a bit.
-The working principle and hardware will remain the same, but software will need an update
+The working principle and hardware will remain the same, but software will need an update.

 Stay safe folks!